- The worst large counties in Michigan for winter driving fatalities

 5.20 winter driving deaths per 100,000 residents

 Calhoun County, just east of Kalamazoo, ranks as the worst large county in Michigan for winter weather-related driving fatalities.
-Between 2014 and 2018 there were 7 deaths, or 5.20 fatalities per 100,00 residents -- more than double the Michigan average of 2.48.
+Between 2014 and 2018, there were seven deaths, or 5.20 fatalities per 100,00 residents — more than double the Michigan average of 2.48.
 I-94, which was identified as the most dangerous interstate for winter driving in our study, runs directly through Calhoun County and links the major metropolitan areas of Chicago and Detroit.

 2. Genesee County